 Securities Employment & Industry Disputes

 We help clients with Form U4/ U5 disclosure issues, promissory notes, non-compete agreements, and other negotiations brokers have when exiting a firm, including industry professionals who are investigated by regulatory, self-regulatory and state examiners.
-From compensation and termination disputes to restrictive covenants and severance negotiations, we have your back.
+From compensation and termination disputes to restrictive covenants and severance negotiations, Malecki Law’s securities employment counsel in New York has your back.

 We represent financial industry professionals, brokers, traders, analysts, corporate executives, advisors, specialists, floor brokers, structured finance professionals, quants, company founders, partners in hedge funds, LLCs and other partnerships and corporate forms.
 Click here for a list of industry professionals we represent.